The Babbler and the Balance Keeper

 The wind flung the priest’s words towards Quincy once again, brittle as matchsticks.

 The words grated on Quincy’s ears, scraping their way into the secret place where they roiled and ground and burned, a tumbling desert inside her.
-Each one was a rock in that hollow, formless space, weighing down her prayers and whispering words she wasn’t allowed to say.
+Each one was a rock in that hollow, formless space, dragging down her prayers and whispering their challenges into her ears.

-Because there were some keepers you had to watch out for — they stole bread and whispered and ran off to the matrons at the slightest hint of an infraction.
-But not Calix.
-When a keeper was still smarting from shame or punishment, she was there, a kind smile, an open hand, some whispered words of comfort.
-It was a lie —
+Because there were some keepers you had to watch out for—they stole bread and started rumors and ran to the matrons at the slightest hint of an infraction.

 Watch it!